savob/savobajic.ca/content/projects/personal/fob.md

 <figure>
 <img src="/images/fob-prototype.jpg">
 <img src="/images/fob-prototype-back.jpg">
-<figcaption>Fig. 4 and 5 - My kitchenmaid prototype from the front and the back</figcaption>
+<figcaption>My kitchenmaid prototype from the front and the back</figcaption>
 </figure>

 It was successful on the first try!
 Which was very convenient since to recode the Arduino would need me to